-I love how easy it is to make, how quickly it is ready, and the minimal clean-up.
+I love how easy this chocolate caramel mug cake is to make, how quickly it is ready, and the minimal clean-up.
 I love that it serves just one, so I don’t find myself with a dozen mini cakes.

 Adding the caramel was a delicious gooey surprise that made the chocolate mug cake even better.